ammunk/hpc/README.md

 ├── Singularity.bld
 │
 .
-. project source files
+. other project source files
 .
 ```

-## PLAI `SLURM_TMPDIR`
+## EXAMPLE: `SLURM_TMPDIR` on PLAI's cluster

-The `SLURM_TMPDIR` not provided on the PLAI cluster (but is on cedar).
-This is
+The `SLURM_TMPDIR` not provided on the PLAI cluster.
+This is why the scripts
-why the scripts will check if you submit your job on the PLAI cluster and set
+will check if you submit your job on the PLAI cluster and set this for you -
-this for you - `SLURM_TMPDIR=/scratch-ssd/${USER}`.
+`SLURM_TMPDIR=/scratch-ssd/${USER}`.

 The scripts will then create the temporary directory for each job on each node.
 Upon completion of the job the directory will be deleted.
-Bear in mind, however,
+Note, however, that
-that should the job end prematurely due to hitting the time limit or the job
+should the job end prematurely due to hitting the time limit or the job simply
-simply crashed, the cleanup will not happen.
+crashes, the cleanup will not happen.

 ### Keeping PLAI local storage clean